Locate Regions

 The Region requirements group includes the following parameters:

-The available shape options are the following: Circle, Ellipse, Equilateral triangle, Square, Pentagon, Hexagon, and Octagon.
+The available shape options are Circle, Ellipse, Equilateral triangle, Square, Pentagon, Hexagon, and Octagon.
 The default is Circle.
 When a shape is specified, the cells that maintain the specified shape regions will receive a greater weight.

 The orientation values are in compass degrees ranging from 0 to 360, increasing clockwise starting from north.
 The default is 0.